dedekharisma/html-basic/README.md

-# My Journey into HTML, CSS, and JavaScript
+# My Front End Journey: HTML Basic

-Welcome to my personal learning repository!
-This space is dedicated to documenting my progress as I dive into the world of web development, focusing on HTML, CSS, and JavaScript.
+Welcome to the first step in my <a href="https://github.com/dedekharisma/my-frontend-journey">front-end development journey</a>!
+This repository is dedicated to learning the fundamentals of **HTML (HyperText Markup Language)**—the backbone of every webpage on the internet.

 ## What You'll Find Here